elemental/Elemental/doc/source/core/grid.rst

       decide the process grid dimensions.
 If no communicator is specified, mpi::COMM_WORLD is used.

-   .. cpp:function:: Grid( mpi::Comm comm, int height, int width )
+   .. cpp:function:: Grid( mpi::Comm comm, int height )

-      Construct a process grid over the specified communicator with the given dimensions.
-Note that the size of the communicator should be `height` :math:`\times` `width`.
+      Construct a process grid over the specified communicator with the given height.
+Note that the size of the communicator must be divisible by `height`.

    .. rubric:: Simple interface (simpler version of distribution-based interface)